TylerLandowski/BrainHawk/README.md

 ```

 ## Writing a tool with BHClient.lua
-Your Lua tool should be run after the server has begun running and is 'Ready'.
+Your Lua tool/BizHawk plugin should be run after the server has begun running and is 'Ready'.

 First, we need to import, instantiate, and initialize the client.
 The initialize() function retrieves settings for playing from the server, including: